 Step 1 | Season and sear chuck roast

 Pat dry the chuck roast with paper towel.
 Using a pairing knife, make about 8 deep incisions all over the roast and insert garlic cloves in each one.
-Then, generously season with Kosher salt, pepper, garlic powder, and minced fresh herbs.
+Generously season with Kosher salt, pepper, garlic powder, and minced fresh herbs.

-Heat oil in a large skillet cast iron skillet over medium-high heat.
+Heat oil in a large skillet cast iron skillet over medium-high heat for a good sear.
 Sear for 5-6 minutes per side until a beautiful golden brown crust forms.
-Set aside.
+This is flavor!

 Step 2 | Add everything to the slow cooker

-To a large 8-quart slow cooker, add half the chopped onions, carrots, celery, smashed garlic, and just a few potatoes to elevate the beef.
+To a large 8-quart slow cooker, add half the onions, carrots, celery, smashed garlic, and just a few potatoes to slightly elevate the beef.
 Then, place the seared beef on top.
-Add remaining veggies, garlic, and the rest of the potatoes on top and around the beef.
-Tuck the sprigs of rosemary and thyme under the liquid and veggies.
+Add remaining veggies and potatoes on top and around the beef.
+Tuck in the sprigs of rosemary and thyme under.

 Step 3 | Pour the liquid, cook for 8 hours